vmmc2/Bleach/README.md

 * The link to the official Bleach documentation page will be inserted later on.

+## Bleach Syntax Highlight VSCode Extension
+* The link to the official Bleach syntax highlight VSCode extension will be inserted later on.

 ## How to use it?
 1. Clone this repository in your local machine.
 2. Go to the ```Bleach``` root directory.
 Then, execute the following commands inside it: